 This is an updated version of Danny's old house.

 I remember the first time I saw him do it.
 We were walking down one of the streets on the far backside of our neighborhood.
 Danny had a pocketful of those small packages of firecrackers that has like 16 in it, just enough to get things started.
 Right about the time a car was approaching he lit some and threw them right in front of the car.
-The guy saw what Danny was doing before it even happened and immediately slammed on the brakes and jumped out right in Danny's face.
-He was yelling at him and sticking his finger in his chest.
-Danny's body just started convulsing at the hips and he appeared to be paralyzed everywhere else.
+The guy driving saw what Danny was doing before it even happened and immediately slammed on the brakes and jumped out right in Danny's face.
+He was cussing and yelling at him while sticking his finger in his chest and then Danny's body just started convulsing at the hips while he appeared to be paralyzed everywhere else.
 The guy became puzzled with Danny's actions and immediately went silent.
 He didn't know what to do and then just returned to his car and drove off.
-I didn't really know what to think.
+I didn't know what to think either.
 I just figured that the guy had literally scared the shit out of Danny.
-It was a bit later as we were walking home that he gave me some clues as to what was going on and said the doctors told him that they couldn't really do anything for it but that most likely he would grow out of it.
+It was a bit later as we were walking home that he gave me some clues as to what was going on.
+He told me the doctors said that they couldn't really do anything for it but that most likely he would grow out of it.